segmentio/segment-docs/src/connections/destinations/catalog/blackbaud-raisers-edge-nxt/index.md

 ## Note on Authentication

-Currently, if you wish to connect multiple sources to the Blackbaud Raiser's Edge NXT destination, you must authenticate using a different Blackbaud Developer account for each source.
+If you wish to connect multiple sources to the Blackbaud Raiser's Edge NXT destination, you must authenticate using a different Blackbaud Developer account for each source.
 If you authenticate using the same Blackbaud Developer account with more than one source, only the most recent source will send data to Raiser's Edge NXT.